mtlynch/mtlynch.io/content/posts/system76-lemp11/index.md

 Power light is on the opposite side of the power button.
 I frequently think I pushed the power button, and then nothing happens.

 At one point on my first laptop, when I booted, I found it in airplane mode, even though I'd never put it into airplane mode.
 I disabled airplane mode, and it still couldn't see any WiFi networks.
 I rebooted, and it hung on some kernel error.
+This happened once more when I was doing diagnostics and running a live USB.

 Fingerprints show up on the case conspicuously.
 I don't have particularly oily fingers, but my laptop somehow always looks like detectives have been dusting it for prints.